 Spherical geometry : A type of non-Euclidean geometry which forms a surface (2 dimensions) of a sphere (obviously 😉 )

-A (straight) line have a different interpretation in non-Euclidean geometry from that in Euclidean geometry.
+A (straight) line has a different interpretation in non-Euclidean geometry from that in Euclidean geometry.
 Interpretation, not the definition.
 A Straight line is still defined as the shortest path between two points.

 Geodesic : The generalisation of the notion of a “straight line” to “curved spaces”.